instead1337/Defender-Switcher/README.md

 ## Important Notes:

 - **ARM64:** This won't work on ARM64 systems.
 It could mess up your system, so don't use it there.
-- **Internet Connection:** You'll need the internet for the tool to work.
+- **Internet Connection:** Required for the executable version of Defender Switcher at all times.
+For the PowerShell version (`.ps1`), internet is only needed for the first run.
 - **Virtual Machines:** It may not work on VMs, but it should work fine in **Safe Mode**.
 - **Windows Versions:** It might not work on every version of Windows, so use it wisely.